What is Dating Violence?

 Dating violence is a pattern of abusive behaviors used to exert power and control over a dating partner.

 Calling dating violence a pattern doesn’t mean the first instance of abuse is not dating violence.
-It just recognizes that dating violence usually involves a series of abusive behaviors over a course of time.
+It just recognizes that dating violence usually involves a series of abusive behaviors over time.

 Every relationship is different, but the one thing that is common to most abusive dating relationships is that the violence can escalate over time and becomes more and more dangerous for the young victim.

-Teens and young adults experience the same types of abuse in relationships as adults.
+Teens and young adults experience the same abuse in relationships as adults.
 This can include:

-- Physical Abuse: Any intentional use of physical force with the intent cause fear or injury, like hitting, shoving, biting, strangling, kicking or using a weapon.
+- Physical Abuse: Any intentional use of physical force with the intent to cause fear or injury, like hitting, shoving, biting, strangling, kicking, or using a weapon.

 What Causes Dating Violence?

 People abuse their partners because they believe they have the right to control the person they’re dating.
 Maybe the abusive partner thinks they know best.
 Maybe they believe that they should be in charge in the relationship.
 Maybe they think unequal relationships are ideal.